matheushpitz/Facial-Recognition-Watson/README.md

-# Facial-Recognition-Watson
+# Facial Recognition with Watson
-This is a simple prototype about Facial Recognition using IBM Watson API with Node.JS and ReactJS.
+This is a repository used on an article in the Hacking Lovers Blog.
+You can read it on this link http://hackinglovers.com/javascript/facial-recognition-with-watson-part-1/